kai-zong/coinfolio/README.md

 Welcome to Coinfolio, your ultimate web application for managing and tracking your cryptocurrency investments.
 Developed with passion by [@SeanXLChen
 ](https://github.com/SeanXLChen) and [@Kai-Zong](https://github.com/kai-zong), Coinfolio leverages the latest web technologies to bring you real-time insights into your crypto portfolio's performance.

+## Live Deployment

 ## Features
+- **Transaction Tracking:** Create your transaction and track the cost of your purchase, with ability to modify your transaction later if error.
+- **Portfolio Analysis:** Have summary analysis of all your transactions with the ability to see your average purchase cost, up-to-date market value, and the profit you made.

-- **Real-Time Data:** Utilizing the CoinMarketCap API, Coinfolio provides up-to-the-minute information on your crypto assets.
+- **Real-Time Data:** Utilizing the CoinMarketCap API, Coinfolio provides up-to-the-second price update on your crypto assets.
-- **Sleek Interface:** A modern and intuitive interface built with Tailwind CSS, ensuring a seamless user experience across all devices.
-- **Comprehensive Analytics:** Get detailed insights into your portfolio's performance, including gains, losses, and investment trends.
-- **Portfolio Customization:** Tailor your portfolio by adding or removing assets, setting alerts, and tracking your investment goals.

 ## Technologies